Step 1 - Setting up accounts

 - Your Single Sign-On (SSO).
 This is your most useful account and will log you in to a lot of university services.
-This includes your email, even though the login screen looks different for nexus email from the normal SSO login.
+This includes your email, for which the client configuration process is found here.

 - Your remote access account.
 You will use this to connect to the WiFi network Eduroam or the wired network in college.
 Click for more information about Eduroam.

 - Your Upay account.
 This is the service that allows you to 'top up' your balance on your 'bod card' to pay for meals and to book formal dinners.

 - Your Bodleian account.
 You need this to use the computers in the Bodleian libraries.

 - Set up your SSO.
 You will have been sent an email from the university with information on how to activate your Single Sign On (SSO).
 Sometimes students have not registered a non-university email address or registered their school one which has been disabled so do not receive this email.
 If it has not arrived two weeks after you sent your paperwork in contact the IT office at firstname.lastname@example.org and we will send you a new one.

 - Once you have activated your SSO you will have to register with the university.
 To do this go to www.evision.ox.ac.uk and signing in with your SSO.
 Then go to My Student Record and click on Register.
 This must be done by the end of the first week of term.